 - the crimes did not arise out of a single course of conduct, and

-By these standards, alien DUI defendants with a lengthy criminal record or a past felony conviction might be subject to removal.
-But aliens with just a couple past misdemeanors convictions like trespass or disorderly conduct probably will not find themselves in Las Vegas Immigration Court.
+By these standards, having a lengthy criminal record or a past felony conviction might make you subject to removal.
+Though having just a couple of past misdemeanor convictions like trespass or disorderly conduct probably will not land you in Las Vegas Immigration Court.

-An attorney can assess the immigrant’s status and work with the prosecutor to try to ensure that the DUI will not negatively impact his/her legal residency.
+An attorney can assess your status and work with the prosecutor to try to ensure that the DUI will not negatively impact your legal residency.
 It is much easier to fight a DUI charge than it is to fight a deportation hearing.

 - 8 U.S. Code 1182 (a)(2)(A)(i)(I).